dossiersolutions/Kolibri-UI/README.md

 - `yarn build-lib` builds the component library
 - `yarn deploy` deploys the documentation app to Github Pages

-Whatever you do, DO NOT RUN `yarn run eject` .
+Please don't run `yarn run eject` .
 The whole point of using create-react-app is to not deal with configuration.
 At least ask me (jbe) first!

 ### Testing